 2. The River Kwai Floating Villas – Kanchanaburi, Thailand

 Another unique overwater bungalow Thailand experience is in Kanchanaburi on the River Kwai.
-There are several floating hotels in Kanchanaburi bookable online, but The Float House River Kwai offers boutique villas each with its own private pier and balcony with mountain views.
+There are several floating hotels in Kanchanaburi bookable online, but The Float House River Kwai offers boutique villas, each with its own private pier and balcony with mountain views.
 Make sure to check out the Hellfire Pass trekking trail.
 The trail was part of the trail made by prisoners who walked while constructing the Death Railway during the Second World War.
-There are several waterfalls to chase as well like: Erawan waterfall, Saiyok Waterfalls, Saiyok Noi Waterfalls, and more.
+There are several waterfalls to chase as well like: Erawan waterfall, Saiyok waterfall, Saiyok Noi waterfall, and more.

 Recommended Kanchanaburi Overwater Bungalows